Ford motor company Invests $1 Billion (R15.8) to Modernize, Expand South African Manufacturing for the All-New Ranger and adds 1,200 Jobs.

 Silverton will become one of the first Ford plants globally to achieve “Island Mode” status, becoming entirely energy self-sufficient and carbon neutral.

 Ford’s investment in our South Africa manufacturing operations underscores our ongoing commitment to deliver ever-better vehicles to our customers in South Africa and around the world, while providing opportunities for our own employees, new team members and our communities,” said Neale Hill, managing director, Ford Motor Company of Southern Africa.

-Congratulations Ford on you investment in job creation in South Africa.
+Congratulations Ford on uplifting our economy and investing in South Africa.